letsencrypt/website/content/en/certificates.md

 <details>
 <summary>Retired</summary>

-These certificates are no longer being used to issue Subscriber certificates.
-If they are still valid, they may still be producing OCSP responses or CRLs.
+These intermediate CAs are no longer being used to issue Subscriber certificates.
+Those which still have valid certificates may be producing OCSP responses and/or CRLs.

 * **Let's Encrypt E1**
   * Subject: `O = Let's Encrypt, CN = E1`